Why Is My French Press Hard To Press: 3 Causes & Fixes

 French Press Clogging: Here’s the 101

-While too fine a grind or using too much coffee can make a French Press hard to push down, the primary cause of this resistance is the filter getting clogged.
+While too fine a grind or too much coffee can make a French Press hard to push down, the primary cause of this resistance is the filter getting clogged.
 These fine coffee particles (what coffee pros call fines) exist even when you use a coarse grind.
 You can avoid this clogging by keeping your French Press clean and pushing slowly.
 The gentle force will keep the fines from clogging your filter screen while plunging.

 For me, I was producing too many fines because I used to own a low-quality blade grinder.
 In this situation, no amount of cleaning will fix your issue.
 My tip: go with a burr grinder instead!